 The “Trump Economy”: Throwing the Grandkids under the BusNews at Home

-tags: Economy, Donald Trump
+tags: economic history, Economy, Trump

-But as a historian and grandfather of six grandchildren, 16 and under, I think that Trump’s optimism is grossly misplaced.
-Those who in 2020 vote for Trump primarily because “he has improved the economy”—if superficially this still seems to be the case—will be as foolish as those Germans who supported Hitler between 1939 and 1942 because he had expanded German control over much of Europe.
+But as a historian and grandfather of six grandchildren, 16 and under, I think that Trump’s claims of a “strong economy” are misleading.
+A recent comparison of the “Trump vs. Obama economy” puts the matter in better perspective.
+Those who in 2020 vote for him primarily because “he has improved the economy”—if superficially this still seems to be the case—will be as foolish as those Germans who supported Hitler between 1939 and 1942 because he had expanded German control over much of Europe.
 Or as unwise as those who agreed with financier Bernard Baruch and believed in 1929, right before the onset of the Great Depression, that “the economic condition of the world seems on the verge of a great forward movement.”

 Historians are not seers who can know the future, but as futurist Tom Lombardo has written, “Memory of the past . . . is the knowledge foundation for both present and future consciousness, as well as wisdom.”
 And we know enough of the past to realize that good judgments often require a time-based perspective.

 Trump and the justifiers of his economic policies represent, to use the words of former Federal Reserve Chairman Alan Greenspan, a case of “Irrational Exuberance.”
 Such exuberance is misplaced for many reasons, but two outcomes will be especially harmful to our children and grandchildren.
 The first is the tremendous environmental damage that the Trump economy is unleashing, and the second is the ever-growing national debt.